 • Safety Dashon Goldson returning another interception for a touchdown to become the seventh member of the Redskins to record two interception return touchdowns in a single season (DeAngelo Hall in 2013, Andre Collins in 1994, Vernon Dean in 1984, Dale Hackbart in 1961, Dan Sandifer in 1948 and Pug Rentner in 1936).

-• Cornerback DeAngelo Hall intercepting a pass to give him 24 interceptions as a member of the Redskins, which would tie him with Ken Houston for ninth-most in team history.
+• Defensive back DeAngelo Hall intercepting a pass to give him 24 interceptions as a member of the Redskins, which would tie him with Ken Houston for ninth-most in team history.

 • Hall (43) picking off two passes to join Charles Woodson as the only active players to reach 45 career interceptions.

-• Hall returning a fumble for a touchdown to tie Jessie Tuggle for the second-most in NFL history (five).
-Hall's four career fumble return touchdowns are currently tied for third in NFL history with Bill Thompson, Derrick Thomas, Keith Bulluck and Ronde Barber.
+• Hall (five) returning a fumble for a touchdown to tie Jason Taylor's NFL record (six).
+Hall's five career fumble return touchdowns are currently tied for second in NFL history with Jessie Tuggle.

-• Jackson (19) recording a 60-plus-yard touchdown to tie Bobby Mitchell and Devin Hester (20) for second-most total touchdowns of 60 yards or more in NFL history.
+• Jackson (20) recording a 60-plus-yard touchdown to tie Devin Hester (21) for second-most total touchdowns of 60 yards or more in NFL history.

-• Jackson recording a 50-yard touchdown in three consecutive weeks for the first time since Weeks 14-16 in 2009.
+• Defensive end Ricky Jean Francois posting a sack in three consecutive games for the first time in his career.

 • Running back Matt Jones becoming the first Redskins running back to record two 100-yard receiving performances in a single season since Dick James in 1962.